jetstream-cloud/js2docs/docs/faq/general-faq.md

 ---

+### Are there backups of Jetstream2 storage resources ?

+Jetstream2 provides multiple forms of storage, including block (volumes), shares (Manila), and an object store.
+All of these storage formats are on erasure coded partitions that should provide protection against data loss in the case of hardware issues or outages.

+Jetstream2, however, does not provide any backup service for data.
+Since the storage is not a shared filesystem as on traditional HPC, there are issues with providing consistent backup for all of the user-defined instance root disks, volumes, shares, and object store buckets.
+As such, we recommend that you keep a copy of any crucial data offsite.
+This is a good practice no matter what computing system you may be on.

+---

 ### How do I keep a program running on a VM even if I log out or get disconnected?

 If you want to start a workflow and have it run, that's a unix capability.